Indian name: Odia

-Odia names follow the First name-Middle name-Surname or First name-Surname pattern.
+Odia names follow the First name – Middle name – Surname or First name – Surname pattern.

 Odia surnames come from caste based on human occupation.
 For example, the common surnames Kar, Mohapatra, and Dash (as opposed to Das) are Brahmin surnames.
-Similarly, Misra/Mishra, Nanda, Rath, Shatapathi, Panigrahi, and Tripathi are all Brahmin surnames.
-Das and Sahu are Karan, others are Samant Singh, Sundaraya, Jagdev, Baliarsingh, Harichandan, Manraj, Mardraj, Senapati, Srichandan, Pratihari, Chhotray, Patasani, Parida, Samal, Nayak, and Muduli.
+Similarly, Mishra, Nanda, Rath, Satpathy, Panda, Panigrahi, and Tripathy are all Brahmin surnames.

+Mohanty, Das, Choudhury, Ray, Kanungo, Mangaraj, Bohidar, Bakshi, Patnaik, Samantaray, Routray, Mahasenapati, Srikarana, Chhotray and Das Mohapatra are Karan surnames.
+Others are Samant, Singhar, Sundaraya, Jagdev, Baliarsingh, Harichandan, Mardraj, Srichandan, Pratihari, Paikray, Patasani, Parida, Samal, Sahu, Nayak, and Muduli.

 Goan

-Konkani people inhabiting Goa, and also Konkan regions of Karnataka and Maharashtra, use First name - Middle name - Village name/Surname pattern.
+Konkani people inhabiting Goa, and also Konkan regions of Karnataka and Maharashtra, use First name – Middle name – Village name/Surname pattern.
 Generally, the first name is followed by the father's name, though this is now mostly observed by Hindus, who are traditionally patriarchal.

 Village names were used only after the arrival of the Portuguese, when the people migrated from their ancestral villages.
 A suffix kar or hailing from was attached to the village name.

 Many of the originally Hindu residents were converted to Catholicism by the Portuguese.
 Almost all of the Konkani Catholics have Portuguese surnames like Rodrigues, Fernandes, Pereira and D'Souza.
 Catholic families belonging to the Roman Catholic Brahmin (Bamonn) caste use lusophonised versions of Hindu surnames like Prabhu, Bhat, etc.